Learning from the Global South

 Mitzi

 In the Philippines, the government tends to label activists as terrorists.
 In the recent past, there was the case of two young activists, Jhed Tamano and Jonila Castro, who fought against so-called land reclamation.
-Land reclamation is basically when waters are drained to reclaim new land, destroying our marine ecosystems and the livelihoods of our fisherwomen.
+Land reclamation is basically when waters are drained to reclaim new land, destroying our marine ecosystems and the livelihoods of our fishermen and fisherwomen.
 The two activists were abducted by the military and attempts were made to portray them as terrorists.
 So there's a whole taboo culture in the Philippines in general because of the way our government reacts when people are fighting for their lives, when people are fighting for their human rights.

 fairplay initiative